skkrimon/docker-course/readme.md

 EXPOSE 80 443                           // exposes the ports to the host machine

-CMD ["nginx", "-g", "daemon off"]       // required: run this command when conainer is launched
+CMD ["nginx", "-g", "daemon off"]       // required: run this command when container is launched
                                         // only one cmd allowed per Dockerfile
 </pre>